bauom/WarpCore/docs/core.md

 # Core Abstractions

-The `inference-lib-core` crate defines the fundamental building blocks for the library.
+The `warpcore-core` crate defines the fundamental building blocks for the library.
 It provides the traits, configuration structs, and error types used by all backend implementations.

 ## Key Components